go-masonry/tutorial/README.md

 If you are not familiar with it please read about it, it's an **amazing project**.

 REST API still needs to be defined and grpc-gateway supports [1](https://grpc-ecosystem.github.io/grpc-gateway/docs/usage.html), [2](https://grpc-ecosystem.github.io/grpc-gateway/docs/grpcapiconfiguration.html) ways of doing it.
 Since we own our proto files we can "enrich" them, hence we are going to use option #1.
-We are going to add custom options to our proto files.
+Let's go ahead and add custom options to our proto files.

 ```protobuf
 import "google/api/annotations.proto";